-The WAFG also helps with excavation and fieldwork projects organised by other bodies, for example with Wessex Archaeology and Broad Town Archaeology.
+The WAFG members also assist with excavation and fieldwork projects organised by other bodies, for example with Wessex Archaeology and Broad Town Archaeology.
 Our members have also taken part in excavations and research at Marden Henge, Vale of Pewsey, led by Doctor Jim Leary of the University of Reading; the Hillfort Atlas Survey, led by the University of Oxford; and the Landscapes of Governance Project, led by Professor Andrew Reynolds of UCL.
-Our members also help organise the yearly Archaeology in Wiltshire Conference which began in 2012.
+In addition, the WAFG helps organise the yearly successful Archaeology in Wiltshire Conference, which began in 2012.

 We offer and pursue a wide variety of projects concentrating on a wide range of archaeological and historical periods.
 If fieldwork is not your primary interest, we do carry out a range of post-excavation work including the cleaning, sorting and classifying of finds, writing up of archaeological reports and training days, for example pottery identification and recognition.

 This site is constantly updated, so to keep up to date make sure you visit us regularly or join us on Facebook.